bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

   "Default Eviction Policy", "Can be 'LRU' (Least Recently Used) or 'LFU' (Least Frequently Used) or 'NONE' (NONE by default)",  "LRU"
   "Eviction Policy", "An eviction policy of input envelope duplicates.
 Can be 'fix-time' for storing an envelope key for the period specified in Lookup History, or 'expanded-time' meaning that if a duplicate envelope appears the time of the presence of the key will be updated ('fix-time' by default).", "fix-time"
   "Backup Count", "The number of backup copies you want to have (0 by default, maximum 6).
 Sync backup operations have a blocking cost which may lead to latency issues.
 You can skip this field if you do not want your entries to be backed up, e.g. if performance is more important than backing up.", 2
-  "Async-Backup-Count", "Flag points if an envelope (an envelope key) has to be checked for duplication or not (0 by default).
+  "Async-Backup-Count", "The flag points if an envelope (an envelope key) has to be checked for duplication or not (0 by default).
 The backup operations are performed at some point in time (non-blocking operation).
 You can skip this field if you do not want your entries to be backed up, e.g. if performance is more important than backing up.", 3

 .. csv-table:: **Regular-streaming instance fields**
   :header: "Field name","Description", "Example"